gguiomar/cog-schema/README.md

-# g1Bbon: Small Language Model Perceptual-Inference Benchmark
+# g1Bbon: Language Model Perceptual-Inference Benchmark

 ![G1Bbon Benchmark Results](images/benchmark_sample.png)

-G1Bbon is a benchmark for evaluating Large Language Models (LLMs) on perceptual inference tasks.
+G1Bbon is a benchmark for evaluating (small) Language Models on perceptual inference tasks.
 It tests an LLM's ability to maintain and update beliefs about the world based on limited, noisy observations.

-This repository contains the code to run the Perceptual Sampling Task (VST) benchmark on LLMs and compare their performance across different model sizes and architectures.
+This repository contains the code to run the Perceptual Sampling Task (PST) benchmark on LLMs and compare their performance across different model sizes and architectures.

 ## Repository Structure